 The retailer is also improving its store layout to enable its flagship American Eagle Outfitters brand to gain more market share in key categories like denim, knit tops, and fleece.
 To this end, the company in fiscal 2015 planned to remodel and refurbish 25 existing AEO stores while closing some 50 AEO stores and 20 Aerie stores.
 In fiscal 2014, the company renovated, refreshed, or refurbished some 44 AEO stores.

 In the near term, the company's top priorities are to drive a competitive top line, generate margin flow-through through improved inventory management, rebalance its fleet of stores, accelerate online sales, and gain leverage on its infrastructure.

+77kids, introduced in 2008 as an online-only brand and later expanded to 20 retail locations, was sold in mid-2013 after disappointing results.
 Terms of the 77kids sale to Ezrani 2 Corp., which is owned by Ezra Dabah, former CEO of another kids' clothing chain The Children's Place, were not disclosed.
 As a result of the sale, American Eagle recorded an after-tax loss of about $35 million, which is at the low end of a previously announced range of $35 million to $50 million.
-Introduced in 2008 as an online-only brand, 77kids grew to become available in more than 20 US stores.
-However, it had not been performing as well as American Eagle would have liked.